muyun/dev.kbs/note.md

     + code optimization and restruct
         - Done, use filter in back-end, not in front-end/jinja for it

+    + Store and list the liked posts and search based on tags

     + RSS feed from new posts
         - feedparser

-    + Store and list the liked posts

     + write note